scipy-conference/scipy_proceedings/papers/yannick_congo/yannick.congo.rst

 --------------------------

 Scientfic computational experiments through simulation is getting more support to ehnance the reproducibility of research results.
-Execution meta-data recording systems through event control, workflows and libraries are the approaches that are investigated and quite a good number of software and tools implement them.
+Execution metadata recording systems through event control, workflows and libraries are the approaches that are investigated and quite a good number of software and tools implement them.
 Yet the aspect of  discoverability of these results that are